mohamadma88/shop_coffee_project/README.md

 ### 1. Quick Login
 - Users can quickly log into their accounts using their mobile phone number and a verification code (OTP).
+- The user cannot enter any fake phone numbers and web speed reductions of up to 30% are prevented.

 ### 2. Profile Management
 - Users can view and edit their personal information.